A Passover Relationship between Events in the Life and

 E—Three days to cross the Red Sea (Exodus 14), Three days to Marah (Exodus 15:23)

-12—A three-day journey to retrieve Jesus (Luke 2: )—If Passover on Sunday, then they found Him on Tuesday.
+12—A three-day journey to retrieve Jesus (Luke 2: )—If Passover is on Sunday, they found Him on Tuesday.

 W—third day Purim/baptism; On the third-day wedding (John 2:1)